-The selection for a proper task is more important as the performance of the machine.
-If you select the proper engine to fulfil your requirement, you will never disappoint.
+The selection for a proper task is more important than the performance of the machine.
+If you select the proper engine to fulfill your requirement, you will never disappoint.

 Here I am comparing petrol and a diesel engine, so, you can select the best engine according to your need.

 So, The Advantages and Disadvantages of an Engine are

 01) In a petrol engine, a charge of petrol and air is taken inside the cylinder during the suction stroke which is further compressed during the compression stroke.

 Pre-ignition can be achieved in petrol as there is an increase in temperature due to compression above the ignition point of petrol.

 In a diesel engine, only air is compressed during the compression stroke and fuel is injected afterward.
 That’s why no pre-ignition was achieved.

 02) A carburetor is used in a petrol engine, which supplies the mixture of air and petrol in the proper portion according to requirement.

 In diesel, an injector or atomizer is used to inject the fuel at the end of the compression stroke.

 03) The diesel engines are heavier and stronger.
 As a result, this is more expensive in initial cost and repairing costs.
 A higher grade of material and workmanship is required due to the high compression ratio.